Which one would we choose?

 Sonic brushes rely on a sweeping motion alone to clean the teeth, the movement that they provide is often high in amplitude which means they offer larger sweeping brush stroke motions.

-Instead, an ultrasonic toothbrush uses a very high frequency of vibration, which is referred to as ultrasound to remove plaque and bacteria from the teeth.
+An ultrasonic toothbrush is one that uses a very high frequency of vibration referred to as ultrasound to remove plaque and bacteria from the teeth.

-The classification of an ultrasonic toothbrush requires the brush to emit a wave of 20,000Hz or 2,400,000 movements per minute.
-This is considerably more than 12-48,000 of the very popular sonic electric toothbrushes that most of us know and relate to.
+To be classified as such, the brush has to emit a wave of at least 20,000Hz or 2,400,000 movements per minute, considerably more than the very popular sonic technology.

 Within the USA, the Food and Drug Association (FDA) actually specify a minimum of 1.6MHz or 192,000,000 movements per minute.